 A residential quad designed in 1968, the Blue Boar building was plagued by leaks, cracking stone cladding and services failure since its completion.
 A solution was required to not only improve the building’s performance, maximise the space and create development opportunities but also gain statutory approval.

 Transforming a redundant thatched barn into a new visitor centre with an interpretation area, shop and a cafe.
-The project will enhance the visitor experience at Christ Church and enable the Chapter House, currently used as a tourist shop, to be restored.
+The project enhances the visitor experience at Christ Church and enables the Chapter House, currently used as a tourist shop, to be restored.